 Have you read your water meter lately?
 We have a great online resource to help calculate the amount of water going through your water meter and into your home.
 For best results, read your meter at the same time each week and use our water usage calculator to if your usage is high - it could be due to an unidentified leak.
 Fixing leaks can save both water and money.

 Check out all the ideas on ways to reduce the flow (PDF 4.3MB) of water into our homes.
 Have a look to see if any of the hints for indoors, outdoors and bathroom areas could be applied in your home.
 Also included are ideas on what to do with all that water captured when waiting for the hot water to arrive at the tap.

 A single dripping tap can see up to 10,000 litres of water going down the drain each year.
 That is more than 40 wheelie bins of water that is not being used!
 Use our Leak Detection checklist (PDF 518.7KB) to make sure you have no leaks at your house.

 We all have different habits when it comes to using water.
 Have a look at our Water Saving Action checklist (PDF 642.8KB) to see if there are some new ideas to introduce into your home.

-There are lots of great organisations with featuring helpful tips on how to be Waterwise.
+There are lots of great organisations providing helpful tips on how to be waterwise.
 Whether the site is local, national or international, there just might be a snippet or two that works for you.